fdazen/fda-documentation/accounting.md

 ![Accounting_2.png]({{site.baseurl}}/images/Accounting_2.png)

-**Note**: if your currency is not listed in the drop down menu, please contact our Support Team at help@frontdeskanywhere.com and ask them to have the currency added to your account!
+{{site.data.alerts.note}} If your currency is not listed in the drop down menu, please contact our Support Team at help@frontdeskanywhere.com and ask them to have the currency added to your account!  {{site.data.alerts.end}}

  - Choose whether to enable security deposits on your reservation folios by clicking on the relevant circle box.